-If you plan to move to the UK to pursue your education, then you don’t want to incur the extra charges levied on international transfers and are probably looking out for a no ID bank account.
-Well, you have quite a few options to choose from because there are quite a few banks that let you open a UK bank account without proof of address.
+Are you planning on studying in the UK?
+If so, you’ll want to avoid the extra charges levied on international transfers and are probably looking out for a no ID bank account.
+Well, you have quite a few options to choose from because there are many banks that let you open a UK bank account without proof of address.
 Immigrant students are common and a student account is one of the easiest bank accounts to open.

 Homeless Citizens and Homeless Legal Immigrants

 However, if you are currently homeless and want to get yourself a bank account then there are ways to do this.
-You can get yourself a virtual address or a proxy address where you can receive your mails.
+You can get yourself a virtual address or a proxy address where you can receive your post.
 The choice of a service provider depends on your affordability, but if you absolutely cannot pay for it, then there are also some ways to do that for free.
 Then you can start engaging with banks in London to try and find an account that’s right for you.

-The days of staying in one country or location are done with and the present generation believes in living their dream of moving through as many countries as they can.
-So, if you have just joined the digital nomad bandwagon or wish to have a company registered in the UK, then you can consider getting yourself a mailing address from a virtual address service provider.
+If you have just joined the digital nomad bandwagon or wish to have a company registered in the UK you can consider getting yourself a mailing address from a virtual address service provider.
 More and more people are securing virtual bank accounts with no ID.
 Online banking with no ID required is more common than ever.
-However, it is important that you find one that is reliable and doesn’t hike the service costs midway.
+However, it is important that you find one that is reliable and doesn’t hike up the service costs midway.

-Places to Open Bank Account without Proof of Address in the UK
+Places to Open a Bank Account without Proof of Address in the UK

 Hassle-free Banking with Small World

-Traditionally it has been one of the easiest banks to open an account without the usually required documents.
-Europeans can open it by just showing their passport.
-There are different options here; the first one is opening Cash Card Account, which has no fees and you can perform basic operations, but make sure you are given a debit card instead of a cash card or another good option is to open a Barclays Bank account with a contactless debit card.
-If you are a student, then you can also open a student’s account with Barclay’s which requires minimal paperwork.
-However, you must note that you need to be 18 years old, in order to be regarded as a major in the UK.
+Another option is to open a Barclays Bank account with a contactless debit card.
+If you are a student, then you can also open a student’s account with Barclays which requires minimal paperwork.
+However, you must note that you need to be 18 years old, in order to be regarded as a adult in the UK.

-It is also one of the most indulgent banks.
-In fact, in order to open a bank account, you only need to have a passport, which makes it one of the best options for the newly arrived without any contract.
-Here, you will also be offered the Cash Account but bear in mind that with its credit card you will only be able to withdraw money at certain ATMs so you´d better opt for the Classic Account which has no limitations.
+Here, you will also be offered the Cash Account but bear in mind that with its credit card you will only be able to withdraw money at certain ATMs.
+You may prefer to opt for the Classic Account which has no limitations.

-Until 2013, TSB was part of Lloyds TSB and while now separate entities, the requirements for opening a bank account are exactly the same as those of its former partner; having a passport is enough to proceed.
+Until 2013, TSB was part of Lloyds TSB.
+While they are now separate entities, the requirements for opening a bank account are exactly the same as those of its former partner.
+A passport is enough to proceed!